SAP-archive/cloud-cap-walkthroughs/exercises-node/exercise04/README.md

    ![command_palette](./resources/index.png)

-4. Click on `</bookList/webapp/index.html>`.
+4. Click on `/bookList/webapp/index.html`.

    A new tab opens with a sandbox launchpad.
 You should see your app tile.

    ![command_palette](./resources/sandbox.png)

-5. Click on the tile.
-Your bookList application opens exposing your catalog service data.
+5. Click on the tile to open your bookList application and view your catalog service data.

    ![command_palette](./resources/app.png)

 ## Well done!

-You have successfully created a List report OData V4 application consuming data from the catalog service in your Bookshop application.
+You have successfully created a List report OData V4 application consuming data from the catalog service in your Bookstore application.
 In [Exercise 5](../exercise05/README.md) you will create an S/4 extension with SAP Cloud Application Programming Model and SAP Cloud SDK.